John Jackson Miller: The Origin Story...

 Over at Comichron.
 I may not have the answers, but often someone reading the site does.

 Are you the same John J. Miller who wrote the Wild Cards novels?

 Nope — nor am I the John J. Miller who writes for National Review.
 Sure are a lot of us out there!

 Did you go to high school with The Nerdist?

 This one's true.
 Chris Hardwick was a freshman at my Memphis high school when I was a senior; he was my assigned underclassman to torture during Freshman Initiation Week.
 (I hated hazings so I cut him loose after a day.)
 It was easy to tell he would be a talented humorist.

 Do you make convention and store appearances?

-Occasionally, as time and travel allow; use the address at the bottom of the page to contact me.
+Occasionally, as time and travel allow; visit my events page to contact me.
 That is also the temporary address for interviewers; questions from the general public can simply be posted in the blog.
 No promises that I'll be able to answer, but I do read them!